Excel SWITCH Function (Table of Contents)

 =SWITCH (A2, “Apple”, “Medium”, “Orange”, “Cold”, “Sapota”, “Heat”, “Watermelon”, “Cold”, “???”)

-Now, look at the above results from the SWITCH function; it is exactly the same as the IF condition.
+Now, look at the above results from the SWITCH function; it is the same as the IF condition.
 Let me break down the formula into pieces for better understanding.

-“Orange”, “Cold”, : Unlike the IF condition, we need not to again put one more SWITCH condition here; instead, we can go on in the formula.
-Again, we need to mention the expression here (A2 cell) rather than simply enter the condition straight away.
-The condition is If the cell A2 value is equal to Orange, then the result should be Cold.
+“Orange”, “Cold”: Unlike the IF condition, we need not put one more SWITCH condition again here; instead, we can go on in the formula.
+Furthermore, we need to mention the expression here (A2 cell) rather than enter the condition immediately.
+If the cell A2 value is equal to Orange, the result should be Cold.

-“Sapota”, “Heat”,: Similarly, if the cell A2 value is equal to Sapota, then the result should be Heat.
+“Sapota”, “Heat”: If the cell A2 value equals Sapota, the result should be Heat.

-“Watermelon”, “Cold”, : If the cell A2 value is equal to Watermelon, then the result should be Cold.
+“Watermelon”, “Cold”: If the cell A2 value equals Watermelon, the result should be Cold.

 “???”) : This is the final part of the formula.
 If none of the above 4 conditions is satisfied, then the result will be ???